Here is US Secretary of State John Kerry on the Ghouta attacks:

 leaving President Assad in the same awkward position as Richard Pryor‘s cheating husband who, after his wife finds him in bed with another woman, attempts a last defiant denial:

-Who you gonna believe, bitch?
-Me, or your lying eyes?
+Are you gonna believe me or your lying eyes?